dannsam/xenko-docs/manual/game-studio/archetypes.md

 ### Clear an archetype

 You can remove the link between the archetype and the derived asset.
-This means the derived asset won't inherit changes to the archetype; it becomes a completely independent.
+This means the derived asset no longer inherits changes to the archetype; it becomes a completely independent.

 To do this, in the **Asset View**, right-click the derived asset and select **Clear archetype**.